×

 We asked people in Tola if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Tola, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, Nicaraguans value punctuality, but they also have a relaxed attitude towards time.
 So, while you should always strive to be on time, don't be surprised or offended if locals are late.
 Secondly, Nicaraguans are very polite and formal in their interactions.
 Always use formal titles when addressing someone, unless invited to do otherwise.
 Thirdly, avoid discussing politics and the country's past conflicts.
 These topics can be sensitive and may cause discomfort or offense.
 Fourthly, Nicaraguans are proud of their culture and heritage.
 Avoid making negative comments about the country, its people, or its customs.
 Fifthly, when dining, it's considered polite to finish all the food on your plate as a sign of appreciation for the meal.
 Lastly, Nicaraguans are generally conservative, so dress modestly, especially when visiting religious sites or rural areas.
 Remember, it's always a good idea to learn about and respect the customs and traditions of any place you visit.
-This not only shows respect for the local culture, but also enriches your own travel experience," said one expat in Tola.
+This not only shows respect for the local culture, but also enriches your own travel experience," remarked one expat who made the move to Tola.

 What are medical services in Tola like?